godotengine/godot-docs/classes/class_optimizedtranslation.rst

 **Inherits:** :ref:`Translation<class_Translation>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Optimized translation.
+An optimized translation, used by default for CSV Translations.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Optimized translation.
+An optimized translation, used by default for CSV Translations.
 Uses real-time compressed translations, which results in very small dictionaries.

 .. rst-class:: classref-reftable-group